 Consider how to promote data integrity when information is at rest (stored) and in-motion (transmitting).
 Malicious individuals could threaten the smooth operation of your organization and potentially do severe damage to your finances and reputation.

 You want to know the extent to which your data’s integrity is protected against manipulation.
 Notably, you can best protect your critical information through authentication as achieved via checksum technology, digital signatures, magnetic disk storage, and error-correcting memory.

 Any analysis of threats to integrity should include a look at outside individuals as well as people who are legitimately working for you but are error-prone or who may become disgruntled.

 How Do I Control Access to PHI Data?

 One of the greatest fundamentals of security is to only give information to the people who are supposed to be able to see it, blocking access to others.
-A HIPAA-compliant organization must assess the procedures they have deployed and add defenses so that they can mitigate inappropriate ePHI access and disclosure.
+A HIPAA-compliant organization must assess the procedures they have deployed (including any that rely on HIPAA file sharing) and add defenses so that they can mitigate inappropriate ePHI access and disclosure of sensitive files.